 Semester 3 at the University of Paris 13

 “Option B” students will have to choose between two special focuses (SF): macroeconomic policy and financial regulation.
 Similar to the other options, the 3rd semester for “option B” is divided into five blocks (+ the “induction month”), characterised by an important focus on macroeconomic and financial policies.
 The participation of professionals (from banks for the special focus on financial regulation) and world famous external academics (especially for the focus on macroeconomic policy) will be special features of this semester.

 The first block deals with “Macroeconomic and financial policies”.
-It comprises four courses:
+It comprises five courses:

 - “International macroeconomics” (by D. Lang) which is a common course for students taking options B and C (see the above description).
 All “option B” students will automatically be integrated with the second year level (which complements the courses taught in Berlin during the first year).

 - “Financial instability and international regulation” (by G. Dymski and H. Tordjman).
 The course will focus on the financial dimensions of globalisation and is aimed at providing a good understanding of the mechanisms behind financial crises, and presenting major trends towards financial regulation at the European and international levels.
 The major issues that will be addressed are: the theories of financial crises, the different paradigms and the recent debate on the causes of crises in developed countries and emerging market economies, the instability of finance-led capitalism, new trends in regulation in the aftermath of the subprime crisis, the role of central banks with respect to financial stability.

 - “Institutions and international finance” (by R. Guttmann) addresses the institutions involved more specifically in financial regulation.
 It includes three interrelated topics: the international monetary system and the sources of its instability, finance-led capitalism, and systemic crises in finance-led capitalism.
 Management of crises, the impact on the Eurozone and possible reforms are discussed in detail